bbryant7/Code-Snippet-App/readme.md

 [X] home page - renders all snippets
-[X] create drop down menu of languages and submit button [X]create link to render specific one - do a findOne() for that title on the link button [] force user to create one tag at a time
+[X] create drop down menu of languages and submit button [X]create link to render specific one - do a findOne() for that title on the link button [X]-push registration info to the login array
-[] display tags on page (push to tag array)
-[] submit tag array to schema when sending form

 [] use code mirror to make code text look pretty
 [] read passport to create registration

-  -push registration info to the login array
+ON alternative tag branch
+[X] force user to create one tag at a time
-[] submit button directs to a specific filter of the snippets (title) [] create "tag" form
+[X] create "tag" form
+[X] display tags on page (push to tag array)
+[X] submit tag array to schema when sending form

+ASSIGNMENT DETAILS:
 Using Express and Mongoose, create an application that organizes code snippets that you save for later use.

 At a minimum, snippets should have: